Nasa28/Todo_list/README.md

 To run the test suites, you need to follow the steps below:

-- run `npm install --save-dev jest` to install `jest` dependency. then
+- run `npm install --save-dev jest` to install `jest` dependency, then
 - run `npm test` to run all tests.

 ## Authors